Nora Häuptle: Ghana women

 In the summer of 2022, she served as technical advisor to the Ghana U-20 national team during the FIFA U-20 Women's World Cup in Costa Rica.
 Ghana were eliminated after the preliminary round after three defeats and a goal difference of 1:9.

 On 5 January 2023, the Ghana Football Association announced the appointment of Häuptle as the manager of the Ghana women's national team, replacing Mercy Tagoe-Quarcoo who had been in charge since 2019.
 Her immediate task is to take the team through the 2024 Women’s Africa Cup of Nations qualifiers and qualify them for the 2024 Women's Africa Cup of Nations along with winning the 2023 WAFU Zone B Women's Cup.

 Zambia women

-On 14 January 2025, the Football Association of Zambia announced Häuptle's appointment as the manager of the Zambia nationals women's football team, replacing Bruce Mwape who had been in charge since 2018.
+On 14 January 2025, the Football Association of Zambia announced Häuptle's appointment as the manager of the Zambia women's national football team, replacing Bruce Mwape who had been in charge since 2018.